adhithyakrishna/adhithyakrishna.github.io/content/en/_index.md

 sections:
   - bgcolor: primary
     type: card
     description: "I am currently working as a Software Engineer 2 at Nordstrom.
-I am a geek with an infinite zeal to design and build scalable web applications.
-I obtained my masters degree in Computer and Information Sciences from University at Buffalo."
+I am a tech enthusiast with an infinite zeal to design and build scalable web applications.
+I obtained my masters degree in Computer and Information Sciences from University at Buffalo, New York."
     header:
       title: About me
       hlcolor: "#5468d2"